krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 behavior, and modeling uncertainty—all crucial aspects of meaningful analysis of complex systems.

-Our thesis is that to move beyond descriptive statistics, statistical inference and probabilistic models, and start reasoning about global and long run behavior of complex systems, we need models that treat time and history as first-class concepts we can reason and compute with.
+Our thesis is that to move beyond simple descriptive statistics, statistical inference and probabilistic models, and start reasoning about global and long run behavior of complex systems, we need models that treat time and history as first-class concepts we can reason and compute with.

-This, in turn, lets us combine local statistical and probabilistic techniques with techniques from disclines such as stochastic process dynamics, queueing theory, and complex systems science, to reason holistically about global, long run behavior of complex systems.
+This, in turn, lets us apply techniques from disclines such as stochastic process dynamics, queueing theory, and complex systems science, to reason holistically about global, long run behavior of complex systems.

 We claim the presence calculus is a novel, constructive approach to do this - a new and powerful reasoning tool for anyone working with complex systems.

-But this is a bold claim, and it deserves further scrutiny and validation, and so we invite anyone interested in developing and pressure testing the ideas here further to collaborate on this as an open source project.
+But this is a bold claim, and it deserves further scrutiny and validation, and so we invite anyone interested in pressure testing the ideas here further to collaborate on this as an open source project.

 While the calculus was developed with mathematical rigor, an equally important